MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 - **No capacity was found**
 - **Credit usage exceeds allocation**

 You need to check entitlement allocation of your environment.
-If there's no allocation, and no allocation at the tenant level, [allocate capacity](administer-licensing.md#allocate-capacity) to the environment or tenant level from other environments or by [purchasing AI Builder add-on](administer-licensing.md#purchase-ai-builder-capacity).
+If there's no allocation, and no allocation at the organization (tenant) level, [allocate capacity](administer-licensing.md#allocate-capacity) to the environment or organization (tenant) level from other environments or by [purchasing AI Builder add-on](administer-licensing.md#purchase-ai-builder-capacity).

-If there are AI Builder credits allocated or available at tenant level, compare the amount with the [AI Builder consumption report](administer-consumption-report.md).
+If there are AI Builder credits allocated or available at organization (tenant) level, compare the amount with the [AI Builder consumption report](administer-consumption-report.md).
 Then [allocate additional capacity](administer-licensing.md#allocate-capacity) eventually by [purchasing the AI Builder add-on](administer-licensing.md#purchase-ai-builder-capacity).

 ### Where can I see credit usage for this month?